marrow/mongo/installation.md

+# Installation Instructions

 Installation is easy using the `pip` package manager.

 {% method -%}
 **Requirements**

-* Python 2.7 and above, or Python 3.2 and above; or compatible, such as Pypy or Pypy3.
+* [Python](https://www.python.org) 2.7 or 3.2 and above, or compatible runtime such as [Pypy](http://pypy.org) or Pypy3.
-* An accessible MongoDB installation; some features may require MongoDB version 3.2, decimal support requires version 3.4.
+* An accessible [MongoDB](https://www.mongodb.com/) installation; some features may require MongoDB version 3.2, decimal support requires version 3.4.

 {% sample lang="bash" -%}
 ```bash